1) Shop The Loss Leaders

 Families are wasting about a third of their food each and every night by throwing away leftovers.
 These could easily be turned into other meals.
 A leftover burger could become taco meat.
 Pasta can easily be reheated.
 At the very least, you should take your leftovers and turn them into lunches for the next day.
 It saves waste and is healthier than fast food.

 The biggest trick is to place the priciest items at eye level where they are more likely to catch your attention.
-Look down for values.
+Look down for values such as generics.
 Also watch out for end-caps and things in reach of children and never buy anything found at the checkout line.
 Remember, nothing in a grocery store is placed randomly.

 When shopping loss leaders, look out for complementary items.
 Hot dogs might be on sale but ketchup or hot dog chili will not be.
 This is why it is important to stock up on the loss leaders when they are on sale.
 Buy hot dogs and freeze them and get the ketchup next week when it is on sale.